the-teachingRSE-project/competencies/competencies.md

 is exactly what is needed for modern digital research.

-Depending on the national research environments and processes that readers are familiar with, notion of the terms *software* and *research* might differ.
+Depending on the national research environments and processes that readers are familiar with, the notion of the terms *software* and *research* might differ.
 Therefore, to avoid ambiguities, we provide definitions for these in the following:

-**Software**: As software, we define source code, documentation, tests and all other artifacts that are created by humans during the development process that are necessary to understand its purpose.
+**Software**: As software, we define source code, documentation, tests and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.

 **Research**: We define research to encompass all domains of research.